Budgett's frog, Lepidobatrachus laevis, care sheet

 They can be bred, with females attaining just over four inches and males, three, but the risk of the larger female eating the male will be omnipresent.
 To sex them, apart from the size, males should have a black throat, and females grey or white.

-Budgett’s frogs need a 60cm terrarium devoted mainly to a water section, with a filter to break down their waste.
+Budgett’s frogs need a 60cm terrarium devoted mainly to a water section, with a filter to break down their waste, some great example of these can be found in the Exo Terra range.
 Lighting can be bright to encourage the growth of marginal aquatic plants, and floating plants like Frogbit or Salvinia suit the frogs perfectly as they can lay underneath them while hiding away and feeling more secure.

 The water section can either be substrate-free, smooth, round gravel or fine, soft sand.
 Mud and soils will block the filter.